vijaygupta18/Hacktober-2020/README.md

 Now clone the forked repository to your system.
 Go to your GitHub account, open the forked repository, click on the code button and then clone the repository.

-*if you want to use the terminal, use the following commands* after you fork the repository , open the terminal
+*if you want to use the terminal, use the following commands* after you fork the repository , open the terminal type the given command
 ```
 git clone https://github.com/{your-github-username}/Hacktober-2020.git